What Is Polkadot and Is It a Good Investment?

 How Is Polkadot Different Than the Competition?

-However, there is a charge for each task with Ethereum, so the cost of more complex transactions adds up quickly.
+However, there is a charge for each task with on the Ethereum network, so the cost of more complex transactions adds up quickly.
 And Ethereum has only one “lane” for transactions, which can lead to network congestion.

 Polkadot is different because it offers parachains, short for parallel chains, which are series of connected blockchains.
-These blockchains run alongside one another in a way that speeds up transactions.
+Polkadot is thus a “multichain” consisting of blockchains running alongside one another in a way that speeds up transactions.
 Having multiple lanes to complete transactions leaves less chance for network overload.

 Additionally, Polkadot created protocols that allow its network to interact with other blockchains.
 Since its blockchain network is flexible, it has an increased ability to pivot and serve more specific needs.